google/deepsomatic/README.md

 ```

 In this example, the variant with `GERMLINE` INFO field is identified as a
-germline variant, the one with 'RefCall` is homozygous to the reference and
+germline variant, the one with `RefCall` is homozygous to the reference and
 the variant with `PASS` in the info field is a somatic variant.

 ### Prerequisites